-Using compost with no wood in it is also a good alternative, and in studies it was proven that when only compost was used the spores did not grow.
+Using compost with no wood in it is also a good alternative.
+Studies have shown that the Artillery fungus spoors did not grow when only compost was used.

-Keep in mind that fungus-resistant mulch is a bit of a misnomer because although labeled as such, these are not completely anti-fungal and will not prevent fungal growth entirely.
-Using wood mulch will always carry a high risk of artillery fungus.
+Keep in mind that fungus-resistant mulch is a bit of a misnomer because, although they're labeled as such, these are not completely anti-fungal and will not prevent fungal growth entirely.
+Using wood mulch will always carry a high risk of having artillery fungus.

-Getting rid of artillery fungus is possible, but it's not going to be easy.
-Find a good cleaner that works for you and begin scrubbing (or better yet, hire someone to do the scrubbing for you).
+Getting rid of the fungus is possible, but it's not going to be easy.
+Find a good cleaner that works for you and begin scrubbing.
+Or, better yet, hire someone to do the scrubbing for you.